-The machinist training is preparatory for job entry or may be used to supplement the knowledge and skills of the employed machinist who desires increased competency in his occupational field.
-Individuals completing this program will be capable in such areas as: production of shop sketches, interpretation of machinery drawings, know the operation and perform operations on lathe, shapers, milling machines, drill presses, grinders and planers.
+This program of two semesters duration is designed for beginning students who have had little or no experience as a machinist.
+Students successfully completing this program will have acquired the knowledge and skills necessary to enter the Machine Shop field as an advanced learner.
+Individuals completing this program will be capable in such areas as: production of shop sketches, interpretation of machinery drawings, know the operation and perform operations on lathes, shapers, milling machines, drill presses, grinders, and planers.